ddsimoes/sd2-kotlin/sd2-spec.md

 - Chained namespaces like `.a.b {}` are not supported
 - Use nested blocks for hierarchy
 - Namespaces create nested scopes for uniqueness rules
+- Design guideline: Prefer regular elements (`security { ... }`, `deployment { ... }`)
+  for primary domain concepts, and reserve namespaces for optional or cross-cutting extension blocks that may appear on many element kinds.

 ## 6. Annotations